 According to the Archive Act and the requirements of Ethical Review Boards, we keep the code list (name-ID mappings) 10 years after the project ends.
 In 10 years time, the code list will be destroyed, and the present data collection will no longer be under the GDPR regulation.

 Access to data

-Approved users from EU/EES (see a list below) can get access to the data on signing an agreement to the conditions of usage.
+Approved users from EU/EEA (see a list below) can get access to the data on signing an application for access to the SweLL data.

 EU: Belgium, Bulgaria, Croatia, Republic of Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, and Sweden.

 EEA: Iceland, Lichtenstein, Norway